Juan Castro Blanco National Park

-Juan Castro Blanco National Park is a national park, that is part of the Arenal Huetar Norte Conservation Area, in northern Costa Rica.
+Parque Nacional Juan Castro Blanco (Juan Castro Blanco National Park) is a national park in the Arenal Huetar Norte Conservation Area in Alajuela Province in northern Costa Rica, about 100 km north of San José It was established on 22 April 1992.

-Location

-The park is located about 100 km north of San José, the Costa Rican capital, to the east of Ciudad Quesada in Alajuela Province.
+History

+Juan Castro Blanco Forest Reserve was created on 26 June 1975 with an area of about 13700 ha.
+In 1989, it was designated a protected zone of 14250 ha.
+On 22 April 1992, Decree No. 9279 made it a national park.

 Geography

-It contains the active Platanar Volcano, the dormant Porvenir Volcano, and the inactive El Viejo Volcano.
-It was created in 1992 and covers an area of both rain and cloud forest.
+Juan Castro Blanco National Park has an area of around 145 km2.

+It contains three volcanoes: Planatar, Porvenir and El Viejo.
-The reserve contains the sources of the Aguas Zarcas, Platanar, Tora, Tres Amigos and La Vieja rivers.

-Lake Pozo Verde is located within the park.
+The reserve contains the sources of the Aguas Zarcas, Platanar, Tora, Tres Amigos and La Vieja rivers, and is an important watershed for the surrounding communities.
+Lake Pozo Verde is also located within the park.

+Climate

+The temperature generally ranges between 60 and 80°F (15 and 27°C).
+Annual rainfall averages 140 in.

 Flora and fauna

+Half of the park consists of forests, including rainforests, with trees 30 m high or higher.
+Cloud forests support an estimated 2000 plant species, including over 200 documented orchid species.

-The park contains a wide variety of orchids and birds as well as natural hot springs.
-At least 57 species of mammal recorded in the reserve and include jaguar, tapir, ocelots, sloths, howler monkeys, red brocket deer and at least 22 species of bats.
-Over 233 species of birds, resident and migratory have been recorded including the national bird of Costa Rica the clay-coloured thrush.
-Endangered species found on the park include the Resplendent quetzal, Great curassow, red brocket deer, and Black Guan.
+About 57 species of mammal are reported in the reserve and include: jaguars, tapirs, ocelots, sloths, howler monkeys, red brocket deer and at least 22 species of bats.
+Over 233 species of birds, resident and migratory have been recorded, including the national bird of Costa Rica: the clay-colored thrush.
+Around 64 threatened or endangered species are found in the park, including the great curassow and the red brocket deer.
+Over 44 amphibian species reside in the park.

 Visitor facilities

-There is an extensive trail system that winds through the park and offers visitors the chance to see an array of plants and animals.
-Aside from the trail system, however, there are not any public facilities at the park.
+There is an extensive trail system that winds through the park.
+However, there are no other public facilities.